arunpn/mortar-pagerank/README.md

 By default this script will run on the 100K twitter users with the most followers and finish in approximately 40 minutes using a 5 node cluster.

+# What's inside

+## Control Script

+The file ./controlscripts/pagerank.py is the top level script that we're going to run in Mortar.
+Using [Embedded Pig](http://help.mortardata.com/reference/pig/embedded_pig) this Jython code is responsible for running our various pig scripts in the correct order and with the correct parameters.

+For easier debugging of control scripts all print statements are included in the pig logs shown on the job details page in the Mortar web application.

+## Pig Scripts

+This project contains four pig scripts:

+### most\_popular\_users.pig

+This pig script takes the full Twitter follower graph from 2010 and returns the subset of the graph that includes only the top 100 000 users.

+### pagerank\_preprocess.pig

+This pig script takes our input data and converts it into the format that we'll use for running the iterative pagerank algorithm.
+This script is also responsible for setting the starting pagerank values for each user.

+### pagerank\_iterate.pig

+This pig script calculates updated pagerank values for each user in the twitter graph.
+It takes as input the previous pagerank values calculated for each user.
+This script also calculates a 'max\_diff' value that is the largest change in pagerank for any user in the graph.
+This value is used by the control script to determine if its worth running another iteration to calculate even more accurate pagerank values.

+## pagerank\_postprocess.pig

+This pig script takes the final pagerank values calculated for each user and writes the top 1000 users and their pageranks to S3.

 # Twitter Data

 The twitter data we're using cames from [What is Twitter, a Social Network or a News Media?](http://an.kaist.ac.kr/traces/WWW2010.html) and was generated in early 2010.